osisupermoses/Food-App/README.md

 You can use this email - test@gmail.com with this password - test123 to access the admin features.
 For normal user experience, register with any email and then login with it.
 You can also directly sign in with google as well.

+## Admin Rights

+To become an admin and become capable of posting your items for buyers to see, you have to contact us using osisupermoses@gmail.com to register an admin account with our backend.
+Cheers!😃